December 17, 2020

-The Millikin Dragoon is a virtual superstar even amongst an elite category of antique firearms recognized by the collector fraternity by its nickname and, in the words of noted Colt historian R.L.
+The Millikin Dragoon is a virtual superstar, and is among those few elite antique firearms recognized by the collector fraternity with a nickname.
+In the words of noted Colt historian R.L.
 Wilson, is “one of the classics of Colt collecting.”
-It is a type of revolver with an unprecedented level of historical pedigree, ownership pedigree, artistic merit and condition that collectors usually can only fantasize about owning.
+The Millikin Dragoon is a type of revolver with an unprecedented level of historical pedigree, ownership pedigree, artistic merit and condition that collectors usually can only fantasize about owning.
 A one gun tour de force which transcends fine arms collecting in way that it has the ability to instantaneously reveals itself as fine art, a steel canvas by definition.

-Known as The Millikin Dragoon, this cased Colt Third Model Dragoon is a perfect storm of immaculate condition, Gustave Young’s master engraving, remarkable Civil War history, and a provenance that is above reproach.
+An extraordinary cased Colt Third Model Dragoon, the Millikin Dragoon is a perfect storm of immaculate condition, Gustave Young’s master engraving, remarkable Civil War history, and a provenance that is above reproach.
 Even before it crossed the auction podium, we could safely state that it was one of the finest pieces we had ever had the privilege to share with the world.
-Its incredible and justified price only confirmed the fact.
+Its incredible and justified price merely confirmed the fact.

 The Colt Walkers have long been the single most essential and necessary piece for many–if not all–of the iconic, important, and influential arms collections of the last century.
 Their appeal is, of course, for good reason.
 They transcend percussion Colt collecting, American arms collecting, and military arms collecting.